-At the end of the day, don’t panic if your child wants to live with the other parent.
-Remember that a child’s interview is just one factor helping the judge decide what is in that child’s best interest.
-Older children’s opinions can carry more weight, but are still not a trump card.
+Don’t panic if your child tells you that they want to live with their other parent when they get older.
+Remember that a child’s opinion about where they want to live is just one factor helping the judge decide what is in that child’s best interest.
+Older children’s opinions can carry more weight but are still not a trump card.